-FULL REPORT Other considerations There are other aspects, beyond the three objectives of reducing congestion, promoting fairness, and supporting investment that need to be considered: PART 1 Context PRINCIPLE A PART 2 Findings A decongestion charge must deliver positive total economic benefits for the region.
+Other considerations FULL REPORT There are other aspects, beyond the three objectives of reducing congestion, promoting fairness, and supporting investment that need to be considered: PART 1 Context PRINCIPLE A PART 2 Findings A decongestion charge must deliver positive total economic benefits for the region.
 PART 3 Principles The total economic benefits of public policies are measured by monetizing all the effects, both positive and negative.
-They are a measure of how the regional economy in Metro Vancouver will benefit or PART 4 Illustrative Concepts be harmed by pursuing a particular policy.
+They are a measure of how the regional economy in Metro Vancouver will benefit or PART 4 Illustrative Concepts PART 5 Next Steps be harmed by pursuing a particular policy.
 For decongestion charging, the major benefits include reductions in delays, improvements in travel time reliability, and emission reductions.
 The costs include implementation, operation, and the inconvenience to people who choose to change their behaviour.
 Achieving positive economic benefits is a minimum requirement for a decongestion charge.
-Economic PART 5 Next Steps benefit calculations are however blind to equity and fairness considerations and not all effects can always be monetized.
+Economic benefit calculations are however blind to equity and fairness considerations and not all effects can always be monetized.
 PART 6 Conclusion Not all of the decongestion charging systems we examined necessarily produce positive economic benefits, but it is possible to design systems that produce substantial benefits.
 APPENDIX A Total economic benefits can be used to eliminate some possibilities: Total economic benefits are driven by several parameters, both positive and negative.
-In the case of concepts that are well aligned with congestion, these benefits will depend on the level APPENDIX B of the charge.
+In the APPENDIX B of the charge.
 Lower charges give lower congestion benefits, but also lower costs of adaptation for individuals.
 Higher charges give greater benefits, but also greater adaptation costs.
 APPENDIX C PRINCIPLE B The design of a mobility pricing policy should support provincial and regional environmental and land use objectives, as well as considering implications for health and road safety.